Digital decluttering is removing unnecessary items from your digital spaces, often followed by reorganizing the digital space.

 3. It improves your focus and concentration

-It is hard to stay concentrated when there is a lot of clutter around you, just like in the physical world.
+Furthermore, it is hard to stay concentrated when there is a lot of clutter around you, just like in the physical world.

 A bunch of icons on your desktop background, phone notifications, distracting apps, not being able to find something you’re looking for – they all take your focus and concentration away.